-I’m really excited to share with you a fantastic reusable cotton wool pads tutorial created for Moral Fibres readers by Lyndsey, curator of What You Sow.
+I’m really excited to share with you a fantastic reusable cotton wool pads tutorial created for Moral Fibres readers by Lyndsey Haskell.
 Here Lyndsey shares how to green your daily beauty routine with these simple and eco-friendly washable cotton wool pads:

-I’m constantly on the lookout for ways of reducing my carbon footprint, one of the main aims being to reduce the amount of things I buy and throw away.
+I’m constantly on the lookout for ways of reducing my carbon footprint, one of the main aims being to reduce the number of things I buy and throw away.

 I decided to make some reusable cotton pads that I could just put in the wash when they’ve been used.
 Read on to find out how I did it!